HonkingGoose/git-gosling/docs/sandbox_first_commit.md

 You've learned how to make a commit, and learned how to use Nano to create a commit message.

-The next section we will add new lines to the `README.md` file, and save those with Git.
+In the next section we will add new lines to the `README.md` file, and save those with Git.